kpunith8/Links-and-Tutorials/General Topics/mac-tips-tricks.md

   ```

   - here, flags `-f` means `from`, `-t` means `to`, `-o` filename of the pdf output file and the engine name

+## iBoysSoft NTFS to mac to format Pendrive to NTFS and resolve read only error